 MAX WYMAN is a Vancouver writer and arts policy consultant, and one of Canada’s leading cultural commentators.
 Born and educated in England, he spent several years as a journalist in London before emigrating to Canada in 1967.
 He was dance, music and drama critic for The Vancouver Sun and CBC Radio for over 30 years, and is the author of a number of books on the arts in Canada, among them Dance Canada: An Illustrated History (named as one of the “165 Great Canadian Books of the Century” in 2000), a biography of ballerina Evelyn Hart, a collection of his dance writings over three decades, and The Defiant Imagination: Why Culture Matters, a passionate manifesto asserting the central importance of the arts and culture to modern Canada.
-The Black Tulip Conundrum is his first venture into fiction.
+The Black Tulip Conundrum was his first venture into fiction.
 He has also completed a biography of Oleg Vinogradov, former artistic director of the Kirov (Mariinsky) Ballet of St. Petersburg.
-His first play, Bluebell Time, was given a public reading in January, 2018, his second, Amazing Grace, the following year.
-His most recent play is a bio-melodrama with music loosely based on the life of Canadian expressionist dancer Maud Allan, a ground-breaking feminist who scandalized Edwardian Europe with her Vision of Salome dance.
-He is currently working on a memoir, Just Max.
+He recently completed a sequel to The Defiant Imagination, The Compassionate Imagination, and is currently working on a memoir.

 He was for six years a member of the board of the Canada Council for the Arts, the country’s principal arts funding agency, was a member of the board of the successful Vancouver-Whistler 2010 Olympic Bid committee, speaking to the cultural aspect of the Games, and in 2006 completed four years as President of the Canadian Commission for UNESCO.
 He served as Mayor of the Village of Lions Bay from 2005 to 2008, and was founding chair of the Metro Vancouver Regional Cultural Committee.
 He was a member of the board of the BC Achievement Foundation from 2007 to 2016, chairing its national non-fiction book prize committee.